guidolarrain1981/docker-redis-queue-flask/README.md

 ### Notes

-This deploys a complete Redis Queue and Flask app plus an RQ Dashboard using docker images forked from https://github.com/mjhea0/flask-redis-queue
+This deploys a complete Redis Queue and Flask app plus a Dashboard using docker images based on https://github.com/mjhea0/flask-redis-queue